 How to sell all your old things on the world’s biggest auction site

-We recently explored using your iPhone to create an eBay account, search the site, and buy things.
+We recently explored creating an eBay account, searching the site, and buying things.
 But the other side of eBay is selling.

-This guide shows how to use your iPhone to sell your old stuff on eBay, along with offering tips for success (and warning about pitfalls to avoid).
+This guide shows how to use your iPhone or iPad to sell your old stuff on eBay, along with offering tips for success (and warning about pitfalls to avoid).